MaksymKuzminchuk/recipes-watchpointmem/README.md

 # recipes-watchpointmem

-The module give a possibility to set watch point on neccessary address and see backtrace when happens some changes there (read/write)
+The module gives a possibility to set watch point on neccessary address and see backtrace when happens some changes there (read/write)

 ## Usage